History of Palestine: Abbasid Caliphate

-The Umayyads' conquests meant that most of the caliphate's population was non-Arab.
-Many of them converted to Islam, but were treated as second-class Muslims by the Arabs and still had to pay the burdensome jizya tax.
-This led to widespread discontent and hostility towards the Umayyads.
-The Abbasid family exploited the discontent and organized a rebellion, overthrowing the Umayyads in 750.
-The Abbasids, who had their power base in Persia, moved the caliphate's capital to Baghdad in 762.
+With the overthrow of the Umayyads in a 750 revolution by the Abbasids, who had their power base in Persia, the caliphate's capital was moved to Baghdad in 762.
 This change meant that Palestine lost its central position and became a province in the caliphate's periphery whose problems weren't tended to very carefully.
 Though it did not cause a decline in the region, it ended the Umayyads' extravagant investments in Palestine.
 The prestige of the tribes in Syria, including Palestine, many of whom had supported the Umayyads also diminished and they no longer influenced the caliphate's political affairs – only its rebellions.

 Rebellions and other disturbances constantly troubled the Abbasids' rule.
 In the 790s, the Qays-Yaman feud resulted in several wars in Palestine.
 One of these, fought in 796 between Qaysi rebels on one side, and the Yamani and Abbasid regime on the other, required substantial force to quell.
 Another uprising broke out in the 840s when the Yaman Al-Mubarqa roused peasants and tribesmen against the Abbasid regime.
-These outburts of violence were very destructive and the rebels caused great havoc, looted monasteries, and devastated many cities.
+These outbursts of violence were very destructive and the rebels caused great havoc, looted monasteries, and devastated many cities.
 At times, Palestine was a lawless land.

 Towards the end of the 9th century, the Abbasids began to lose control of their western provinces, following a period of internal instability.
 In 873, the governor of Egypt, Ahmad Ibn Tulun, declared independence and founded the Tulunid dynasty.
 A few years later, he occupied Syria.
 The Tulunids ended the persecution of Christians and prompted the renovation of churches in Jerusalem.
 The port of Acre was also renovated.
 The Tulunids' rule was short-lived, however, and by 906 the Abbasids had retaken Palestine.
 Their control lasted until 939 when they granted Muhammad ibn Tughj al-Ikhshid, the governor of Egypt and Palestine, autonomous control over his domain.
 He established the Ikshidid dynasty whose rule was marked by acts of persecution against Christians, sometimes aided by local Jews.
 In 937, the Church of the Resurrection was torched and robbed and in 966 severe anti-Christian riots occurred in Jerusalem.
 Anarchy reigned after the Ikhshidid regent died in 968.
 Many welcomed the Fatimid Caliphate's conquest of the Ikhshid state the following year.